evolvingstuff/vdw2/content/posts/no-association-between-low-level-of-vitamin-d-and-severity-of-asthma.md

 * <a href="/posts/low-vitamin-d-associated-with-asthma-2010" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 135">Low Vitamin D associated with asthma - 2010</a>

-* <a href="/posts/severity-of-difficult-asthma-not-proportional-to-vitamin-d-levels" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 3446">Severity of difficult asthma not proportional to vitamin D levels – Nov 2012</a> same journal, 2 years later
+* [Severity of difficult asthma not proportional to vitamin D levels – Nov 2012](/posts/severity-of-difficult-asthma-not-proportional-to-vitamin-d-levels) same journal, 2 years later